What is IRS Form 7217? Understanding Partner’s Report of Property Distributed by a Partnership

 Part I: Aggregate Basis of Distributed Property on Distribution Date

-Indicate whether the distribution was a complete liquidation of the partner's interest.
+Indicate whether the distribution was a complete liquidation of the partner’s interest or a non-liquidating distribution, as the tax treatment may differ.

 Specify if any portion of the distribution is treated as a sale or exchange under section 751(b).

-Report the adjusted basis of the partner's interest in the partnership immediately before the distribution.
+Report the adjusted basis of the partner’s interest immediately before distribution.

-Detail any cash or marketable securities received and calculate any recognized gain.
+Detail any cash received, money distributed, or marketable securities received, along with any recognized gain.

 Part II: Allocation of Basis of Distributed Property